DTI urges flower, candle sellers to hold off price increase

-DTI-Negros Oriental provincial director Nimfa Virtucio told the Philippine News Agency that on Thursday, she and her team conducted an inspection of different business establishments selling bottled water and candles and flower stores inside the city public market in Dumaguete City.
+DTI-Negros Oriental provincial director Nimfa Virtucio told the Philippine News Agency that on Thursday, she and her team conducted an inspection of different business establishments selling bottled water and candles and flower stores inside the city public market here.

 They also inspected passenger terminals as they expected an influx for the coming long weekend.